Get

 The Rat Terrier is a mixed bag, marrying several breeds to pull desirable traits from each.
 Traditionally, they were a strain rather than a breed.
 Depending on the location and circumstances, different breeds would find their way into the blend, giving the Rat Terrier a wide range of sizes, looks, and temperaments.

 The first Rat Terriers combined the Smooth Fox Terrier, Bull Terrier, and Manchester Terrier, among other breeds.
-Whippets and Greyhounds were added to the mix in certain regions to enhance speed.
+Whippets and Italian Greyhounds were added to the mix in certain regions to enhance speed.

 Elsewhere, Beagle blood provided superior scent detection and pack-hunting ability.
-It wasn’t until the late 1990s that a breed club was formed to promote a standard.
+It wasn’t until the 1990s that a breed club was formed to promote a standard.

 5. Rat Terriers Come in Two Sizes

 All Rat Terriers are relatively small, but some come in an extra-tiny variety.
 The AKC and UKC recognize two size divisions: Miniature (10–13 inches) and Standard (13–18 inches).
+Beyond the size, little differentiates the two types in form or temperament.

 6. Rat Terriers Are Expert Exterminators